Public transport in Florence — tram, bus and passes explained

 Florence’s public transport is operated by ATAF (Azienda Trasporti Area Fiorentina) and covers the city and immediate surrounding area with a network of buses and two tram lines.
 Trenitalia trains connect to regional destinations.

 For visitors, the system is simple: one ticket type covers all buses and trams for 90 minutes, and the tram T2 is the connection to the airport.
+For the fuller picture of getting around once you’re in the city — including walking routes and taxis — see the getting around Florence guide.

 Ticket types and prices